koka-lang/koka/readme.md

 - `dev`: current development branch -- submit PR's to this branch.
 - `v1-master`: last stable version of Koka v1: this is Koka with the Javascript (and C#) backend which does not use evidence translation.
                This version supports `std/async` and should compile examples from published papers.

+Recently completed tasks:

+- Ported `std/text/regex` (using PCRE)
+- Run the full test suite.
+- Run the Bayesian probalistic machine learning program with large parameters.
+- Functions with a pattern match in the argument (by Steven Fontanella).

 # Build from source